Last Updated on October 2, 2020

 This store shows searchers different tea types that are closely related to their queries (I used the “buy tea online” search term), such as green and black tea.

-Call extension is an easy, but amazing thing to add to your ad.
+A call extension is a simple, but very effective thing to add to your campaigns.

 When your call extension shows, searchers can tap or click a button to call your business directly (or they can enter your phone number manually to call you).